sph-mn/sph-sc/readme.md

 the installer creates directories, copies files and sets permissions.

 ### testing
-after everything is installed, run the following inside the sph-sc repository directory to see that everything works without errors.
+after everything is installed, the following can be run inside the sph-sc repository directory to see that everything works without issues.

 ```shell
 ./exe/test